mercmobily/simpledblayer/README.md

 This means that repositioning one of Tony's email address will not affect the order of Chiara's email address.

-# **DOCUMENTATION UPDATE STOPS HERE.
-ANYTHING FOLLOWING THIS LINE IS 100% OUT OF DATE.**

 # Indexing

 You can create and delete indexes using SimpleDbLayer.